-Once the menus are created, open the Advanced Options of the sidebar, find Menu Dependencies, and click to expand the options.
+Once the menus are created, select the child field, open the Advanced Options of the sidebar, and open the Menu Dependencies options.

-From the Menu Dependencies options in the sidebar, click Edit Choices.
+From the Menu Dependencies options in the sidebar, select the parent field.

 Type a word into the box and hit Enter.
 It's that easy!
 The word will be added into the child menu by default.

 To move a choice into the parent or child menu, drag it to the left or to the right, respectively.

 - With multiple fields linked, modify choices by selecting the child field, then click Edit Choices.